About Us

 Command Master Chief, U.S. Navy Medicine Readiness and Training Command, Rota

-Master Chief Hospital Corpsman Frank Garza was born on January 22, 1982 in San Antonio, TX, graduated from John F. Kennedy H.S. class of 2000, and enlisted in the U.S. Navy, August 2001.
+Master Chief Hospital Corpsman Frank Garza was born on January 22, 1982 in San Antonio, Texas, graduated from John F. Kennedy H.S. class of 2000, and enlisted in the U.S. Navy in August 2001.

-Upon completion of basic military training at Recruit Training Command, Great Lakes, IL and graduating Hospital Corpsman “A" School, January 2002, he proceeded to Field Medical Service School, Camp Johnson, NC, graduating in of May 2002.
+Upon completion of basic military training at Recruit Training Command, Great Lakes, Ill., and graduating Hospital Corpsman “A" School in January 2002, he proceeded to Field Medical Service School, Camp Johnson, N.C., graduating in of May 2002.

-He has served in a myriad of operational sea duty assignments including 1st Marine Division; 2nd Marine Airwing; 2nd Marine Expeditionary Force; Marine Aircraft Group 26; International Security Assistance Force-Nuristan Provincial Reconstruction Team; and as the Medical Departmental Leading Chief Petty Officer onboard USS Harry S. Truman (CVN 75).
+He has served in a myriad of operational sea duty assignments including 1st Marine Division; 2nd Marine Aircraft Wing; 2nd Marine Expeditionary Force; Marine Aircraft Group 26; International Security Assistance Force-Nuristan Provincial Reconstruction Team; and as the Medical Departmental Leading Chief Petty Officer onboard USS Harry S. Truman (CVN 75).

 His previous shore tours include, Naval Hospital Great Lakes, IL; Naval Station Great Lakes Hospital Corpsman “A" School Instructor; Naval Hospital Camp Pendleton, CA; NMRTU Marine Recruit Depot Parris Island, SC; Command Master Chief Navy Medicine Readiness Training Command (NMRTC) and Naval Support Facility (NSF), Beaufort, SC; and is currently serving as Command Master Chief NMRTC Rota, Spain.

 HMCM Garza holds a Master's Degree in Administration and Health Care from The University of Incarnate Word, is a graduate of the Command Master Chief/Chief of the Boat Course (Class 224/21050) and the U.S. Navy Senior Enlisted Academy (Class 192/Gold).
 He has earned the warfare designations, Enlisted Fleet Marine Force Warfare Specialist, Enlisted Surface Warfare Specialist, Enlisted Aviation Warfare Specialist, Enlisted Information Warfare Specialist, Marine Combat Aircrew, U.S. Army Basic Aviation Badge, U.S. Army Combat Medical Badge and U.S Navy Master Training Specialist.
-His awards include, Meritorious Service Medal, Air Medal w/2 Strike/Flights, Navy & Marine Corps Commendation Medal (5), Army Commendation Medal (2) w/Combat “Valor", Navy & Marine Corps Achievement Medal (3), Combat Action Ribbon (2), and various other campaign and unit awards.
+His awards include the Meritorious Service Medal, Air Medal w/2 Strike/Flights, Navy & Marine Corps Commendation Medal (5), Army Commendation Medal (2) with V Device, Navy & Marine Corps Achievement Medal (3), Combat Action Ribbon (2), and various other campaign and unit awards.